 ) from the argument to use the latest package version in all of your scripts.

-When you import a public external package, you can configure the argument so the latest package version is used in all of your scripts.
+When you import an external package, you can configure the argument so the latest package version is used in all of your scripts.
 To do this, omit the version number (@version-number

 ) from the pm.require

 method's argument.
-Scripts will use the latest version number available when they first opened or ran the request that uses the package without a version number.
+By default, scripts use the latest version number available when you first opened or ran the request.

 Each script in your Postman app that imports the package without a version number will use the same version.
 The package version is specific to your Postman app, meaning the version may differ for your collaborators.

-To update a package to use the latest version in your Postman app, do the following:
+To update the package version number in your Postman app, do the following:

 Postman runs scripts in a sandbox environment that's secure by default.
 There are strict measures in place to ensure external code that runs inside the sandbox environment doesn't get extra privileges or access.
 Because of this, there may be some limitations when running the contents of external packages in the sandbox environment, depending on the package's dependencies.